Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 We analyze the storage requirements to determine where data must reside.
 The original model weights in `bfloat16` precision occupy approx. 764 MB.
 By quantizing to `int8`, we reduce the total model footprint to *382 MB*.
 This still exceeds the U280's on-chip capacity (\~40-50 MB), mandating off-chip HBM storage.

 *Note on On-Chip Buffers*: To maximize throughput, we must hide the latency of HBM access by pre-fetching weights.
 Our analytical model estimates a requirement of approximately *4 MB* for partitioned activation buffers and *16 MB* for double-buffered weight storage (per layer), totaling an allocated budget of *\~20 MB*, as detailed in @tab:mem-footprint.
-This fits comfortably within the U280's available BRAM/URAM resources (\~43 MB).
+This fits within the U280's available BRAM/URAM resources (\~43 MB).

 #if not use-appendix {
   include "../figures/analytical-modeling/mem-footprint.typ"